Ernstsen/EVHE/README.md

 ## Contributing
 Even though this was created as a bachelors project, which has been finished as this is made public, pull requests are welcome.
 They must adhere to the guidelines set forth i GUIDELINES.md

+For thoughts and descriptions about different parts of the system, such as logging or encryption, please visit the wiki